WhiskyTangoFawks/LunarFalloutPlus/README.md

 ## Known Issues

 - Performance Issues: Infinite Loading Screens, Micro Stuttering, Textures not loading, or the Brown Face bug:
-  * Stop other processes to free up RAM, browser windows are especially a problem here
+  * Stop other processes to free up RAM
   * Try setting the resolution to 1920x1080 if you're running above that
   * Make sure you've set iNumHWThreads, as specified in the Bethini section of this readme.
 - Crashing